 - Death during a rhinoplasty is a rare instance and is usually a result of extreme malpractice and a surgeon who does not know what they are doing.

-- A rhinoplasty is such a common and often-practised procedure that even bleeding during rhinoplasty surgery is very rare.
+- A rhinoplasty is such a common procedure that even bleeding during rhinoplasty surgery is very rare.

 - This concern should not deter you from having this procedure.

-- Schedule an initial screening with your specialised plastic surgeon today and discuss this and any other rhinoplasty concerns you may have.
+- Schedule an initial screening with your specialist plastic surgeon today and discuss this and any other rhinoplasty concerns you may have.

 Rhinoplasty Financing FAQs